 Parents of students attending Alstonville High School may access information on whole day and partial attendance through the parent portal on Sentral.
-Parents are able to provide an explanation for the absence through the portal.
+Parents can provide an explanation for the absence through the portal.
 The school will notify parents via SMS of a student's absence.
 Absences may be confirmed by replying to this SMS.
 The message will also provide a friendly reminder that a note explaining the absence should be provided the first day the student returns to school.

 If a student is absent on any occasion, a note explaining the reason needs to be brought to the school on the first day of return.
-The note must provide the following information - Student's Given Name, Surname, Year Level, Roll Class, Dates of Absence, Reason, and must be signed by a parent or carer, alternatively, email or via Sentral Parent Portal is also acceptable.
+The note must provide the following information - Student's Given Name, Surname, Year Level, Roll Class, Dates of Absence, Reason, and must be signed by a parent or carer.

-Students who do not have an explanation will be given a verbal reminder.
-After 7 school days from the return from an absence, if a satisfactory explanation has not been provided, the computerised roll system will automatically record the absence as unjustified.
+Students who do not bring in an explanatory note will be given a verbal reminder.
+After 7 school days from the return from an absence, if a satisfactory note has not been handed in, the computerised roll system will automatically record the absence as unjustified.
 This has implications in regard to contact by the Home School Liaison Officer or refund of Centrelink payments.
 Absences are also recorded on school reports.